jorishr/website-text-translator/README.md

 ### Config file

-By running the `wtt config` command a config file named `wtt.config.json` is created in the root folder of your NPM project.
+By running the `npx wtt config` command a config file named `wtt.config.json` is created in the root folder of your NPM project.
 The program will automatically detect and use this file.
-You can edit this file to manually configure various options, but to avoid unexpected behavior, it is recommended to use the command line configuration wizard.
+You can edit this file to manually configure various options.
+But to avoid unexpected behavior, it is recommended to use the command line configuration wizard.

 ### Languages